GoogleCloudPlatform/cloudsql-jump-start-solution-for-genai/README.md

 Here is a demo of how to build a basic chatbot API that:

-- Leverages GKE, Cloud SQL, VertexAI, and pgvector
+- Leverages Cloud Run, Cloud SQL, VertexAI, and pgvector
 - Demonstrates connectivity to Cloud SQL using Private Service Connect in a VPC
 - Codifies all infrastructure including using Terraform
 - Uses Python with asyncpg and FastAPI
-- (optional) Supports cross-project setups with Cloud SQL and GKE in separate projects
+- (optional) Supports cross-project setups with Cloud SQL and Cloud Run in separate projects

 This demo is an operationalized version of a previously published colab,